nycmeshnet/docs/README.md

 ## Contributors

 If you make many good changes, you may be invited to join the documentation project as a contributor.
-You may also ask us to grant you contributor access in [Slack](https://join.slack.com/t/nycmesh/shared_invite/enQtNDk0NDA4OTAyNDY0LTU5NWMyODY5ZTYyMDY2NzgzOTJmZjFmZTg3YWRjYjE0M2EyMzlhNDE3YmIxZmZhYTZmNjIwNTVkMDIwMjI2ZDg).
+You may also ask us to grant you contributor access in [our Slack group](https://nycmesh.slack.com).

 ## Getting Help